 … the long memory is the most radical idea in this country.
 It is the loss of that long memory which deprives our people of that connective flow of thoughts and events that clarifies our vision, not of where we’re going, but where we want to go.

 The Long Memory is about who we were before our imagination became so diminished; how our ancestors communicated deeper truths than we know how to grasp now; deeper because they had language that could acknowledge the ambiguities and nuances (sometimes painful and sometimes joyful) of life.
 It’s complicated.
-That’s why we turn to mythological thinking and speaking in our quest to bring soul back into the world, to re-animate the world.
+That’s why we turn to mythological thinking and speaking — poetry — in our quest to bring soul back into the world, to re-animate the world.

 Plato wrote that in the afterworld each soul picks a new incarnation best suited to its needs.
-Then it drinks from a spring called Lethe (“forgetfulness”) and remembers nothing of what it has learned.
-Similarly, Jewish tradition tells that when a soul is ready to be born, the angel Lailah places a finger over its lips, gesturing “Shhhh…,” thereby forming the cleft found below its nose, and the soul remembers nothing.
+Then it drinks from a spring called Lethe (“forgetfulness”) and remembers nothing of what it has learned!
+Similarly, Jewish tradition tells that when a soul is ready to be born, the angel Lailah places a finger over the soul’s lips, gesturing “Shhhh!”, thereby forming the cleft found below its nose, and the newborn soul remembers nothing.
 In West Africa it is said that each soul forms an agreement with a pair of divine twins regarding their purpose in the next life.
-Heading toward birth, however, they embrace the “tree of forgetfulness” and again remember nothing.
+Heading toward birth, however, they embrace the tree of forgetfulness and again remember nothing.

-And they acknowledge that no one being is isolated but always in, in fact defined by relationship.
+And they acknowledge that no one being is isolated but always defined by relationship.
 Consider that in Gaelic you cannot say, “I am angry at you.”
 You have to say it this way: “There is anger between us.”

-Similarly, when we reduce memory to literalized data storage, we forget how to make images and weave new meaning.
-The Baal Shem Tov, founder of Hassidism said, “In remembrance is the beginning of redemption.”
+When we reduce memory to literalized data storage, we forget how to make images and weave new meaning.
+The Baal Shem Tov, founder of Hassidism, said, “In remembrance is the beginning of redemption.”
 Truth – aletheia – is memory; and myth is truth precisely because it refuses to reduce the world to one single perspective.